Skip to contents

 )

-Please refer to the help pages of prepare_ml() for information on the required structure of outcome for single vs repeated measurement outcomes.
+Please refer to the section on outcome preparation and the help page of prepare_ml() for information on the required structure of outcome for single vs repeated measurement outcomes and different outcome types.

 Data splitting